mhchia/MP-SPDZ/mpcstats-poc.md

         - 1000 rows: ?

 ## To-Dos
-- [ ] Confirm parties can run on remote machines
 - [ ] Optimize the bmi example to decrease run-time
 - [ ] Run the rest of protocols and see which is more suitable for our use case
 - [ ] Confirm the program is correctly written and protocols are correctly used